Witness: Many dead in New Zealand mosque shooting

-A witness says many people have been killed in a mass shooting at a mosque in the New Zealand city of Christchurch.
+Many people were killed in a mass shooting at a mosque in the New Zealand city of Christchurch on Friday, a witness said.

-Police have not described the scale of the Friday shooting but urged people in central Christchurch to stay indoors.
+Police have not yet described the scale of the shooting but urged people in central Christchurch to stay indoors.

-Witness Len Peneha says he saw a man dressed in black enter the Masjid Al Noor mosque and then heard dozens of shots, followed by people running from the mosque in terror.
+And New Zealand media reported a shooting at a second mosque in a Christchurch suburb.

-He says he also saw the gunman flee before emergency services arrived
+Witness Len Peneha said he saw a man dressed in black enter the Masjid Al Noor mosque in central Christchurch at about 1:45 p.m. and then heard dozens of shots, followed by people running from the mosque in terror.

 Sign Up and Save